Trump Says He'll Target Iran's Cultural Sites. That's Illegal

 The convention covers "movable or immovable property of great importance to the cultural heritage of every people, such as monuments of architecture, art or history, whether religious or secular; archaeological sites; groups of buildings which, as a whole, are of historical or artistic interest; works of art; manuscripts, books and other objects of artistic, historical or archaeological interest; as well as scientific collections and important collections of books or archives or of reproductions of the property defined above," as well as buildings and centers whose main purpose is to house such items.

-It also bars using cultural sites "for purposes which are likely to expose it to destruction or damage in the event of armed conflict."
+It also bars using a cultural site "for purposes which are likely to expose it to destruction or damage in the event of armed conflict."
 That means signatory nations can't use such sites to house soldiers or weapons with the goal of shielding them from attack.

 The convention permits immunity in "exceptional cases of unavoidable military necessity."